Controlled Foreign Corporations (CFCs): Definition, rules, and tax implications

 Section 956 investments – using CFC cash in the United States

-Section 956 treats some uses of a CFC’s money as if the company had paid a dividend, such as loans, pledges, or guarantees that bring its earnings into the United States.
-This applies when a foreign corporation puts its money into things like United States real estate, stock in a related United States company, or certain related United States debts.
+Section 956 may treat certain transactions involving loans, pledges, or guarantees as taxable dividends.
+Ensure all activities involving CFC money in the US are assessed for potential tax implications based on 2025 regulations.
+This applies when a foreign corporation puts its money into things like US real estate, stock in a related US company, or certain related US debts.
 These amounts are still picked up on a US tax return and appear with other CFC income on forms like Form 5471.

 Once a company falls under CFC rules, the focus shifts to clear reporting, accurate numbers, and staying ahead of IRS follow-up.
-Every CFC owned by a US citizen abroad sends its story to the IRS through two core forms that work together.
+Every CFC owned by a US citizen abroad brings CFC tax return reporting duties that generally flow through two core forms:

-This is the information return for a CFC, and it sits with the same tax return you file, on the same due date, including extensions.
-It shows who owns the company, what the money flow looks like, and how the business sits inside US tax rules.
-The IRS uses it to match your ownership to the foreign corporation and make sure the details are right. -
+- Form 5471: This is the information return for a CFC, and it sits with the same tax return you file, on the same due date, including extensions.

-This form handles the GILTI calculation.
-It takes items like tested income, tested loss, QBAI, and interest, and turns them into one number the IRS can tax.
+- Form 8992: This form handles the GILTI calculation.
+It takes items like tested income, tested loss, and interest, and turns them into one number the IRS can tax.

 Filing triggers